7 File Handling Operations in Python Explained with Programming Examples

 liEmp = fEmp.readlines()

 Even in the future if you need to change the file name, you just have to change the new file name in a variable.
-Otherwise, you have to update the text file everywhere you have used through your project.
-Its time consuming and not good practice.
+Otherwise, you have to update the text file everywhere you have used throughout your project.
+It’s time-consuming and not good practice.

-2. Choose Right Mode to Read, Write or Append File
+2. Choose the Right Mode to Read, Write, or Append File

 If you don’t want your program to write the file, always open the file only for reading.